 PRX-115 is the asset that could make PLX feel less like a Fabry/Gaucher revenue story and more like a repeatable platform company.
 The next major proof point is the Phase 2 RELEASE readout expected in the second half of 2027.

-PRX-119 and Rare Renal Strategy
+PRX-119 and the Rare Renal Strategy

 PRX-119 is earlier-stage, but it matters strategically.
 It is a plant cell-expressed long-acting DNase I enzyme being developed for NETs-related diseases.
 NETs, or neutrophil extracellular traps, are web-like structures released by neutrophils that can contribute to inflammation, thrombosis and tissue damage in certain disease contexts.
 A long-acting DNase strategy is intended to degrade circulating cell-free DNA and reduce NET-mediated pathology.